mighty-digital/tap-apple-search-ads/README.md

 ## Usage

-To use the Tap, you need to create the `config.json` file with values required to access the [Apple Search Ads API](https://developer.apple.com/documentation/apple_search_ads).
+To use the Tap, you need to create the `config.json` file with the values required to access the [Apple Search Ads API](https://developer.apple.com/documentation/apple_search_ads).

 ### Creating the config.json file

-To access the Search Ads API you need to create Public and Private Key pair and upload the Public Key to the Search Ads UI.
+To access the Search Ads API you need to create a Public and Private Key pair and upload the Public Key to the Search Ads UI.

 If you already have the Public Key uploaded, use the `clientId, teamId, keyId` values associated with the existing key.

 If not, follow the steps outlined in [Implementing OAuth for the Apple Search Ads API](https://developer.apple.com/documentation/apple_search_ads/implementing_oauth_for_the_apple_search_ads_api).
 Complete the "Invite Users", "Generate a Private Key", "Extract a Public Key", "Upload a Public Key" steps to obtain the `clientId, teamId, keyId` values.

-To generate the Private and Public Key pair you need to have `openssl` program installed and configured to complete the steps. `openssl` program is usually already installed in most Linux distributions by default.
-In Windows, you can either use the `openssl` program vendored with [Git for Windows](https://gitforwindows.org/) or [Miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html) (or similar), or get the binary from the [OpenSSL](https://wiki.openssl.org/index.php/Binaries).
+To generate the Private and Public Key pair you need to have the `openssl` program installed and configured to complete the steps. `openssl` program is usually already installed in most Linux distributions by default.
+In Windows, you can either use the `openssl` program provided with [Git for Windows](https://gitforwindows.org/) or [Miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html) (or similar) or get the binary from the [OpenSSL](https://wiki.openssl.org/index.php/Binaries).

 `config.json` values required for Apple Search Ads API: